 - Leaf Condition

-Typically excess boron levels are the result of over applications.
+Typically, excess boron levels are the result of excessive applications of boron containing fertilizers.

 Avoid boron applications the following season.
 Ensure that your calcium levels are adequate, which may help moderate the effects of the excess boron.